Getting Started

 The template already sets Java 21 and enables the required Kotlin options.

-Kotlin DSL:
+Kotlin configuration

-Enable context receivers and set Java toolchain:
+Enable context receivers (parameters) and set Java toolchain in your build.gradle.kts:

 Your first datapack (Hello, Kore)

-Create a Main.kt
+Create a Main.kt and paste:

 - Run

-from your IDE. - A datapack archive is produced; put it into your Minecraft world's
+mainfrom your IDE. - A datapack archive is produced; put it into your Minecraft world's

-folder. - In-game, run:
+datapacks/folder. - In-game, run:

-/function hello_kore:display_text
+/function hello_kore:display_text.

 Tips for Kotlin newcomers